davepfeiffer/personal-dotfiles/README.md

 ## Usage
 Create symbolic links to the appropriate locations for the configs with:

-'ln /path/to/polybar-config ~/.config/polybar/config'
+'''ln /path/to/polybar-config ~/.config/polybar/config'''

-'ln /path/to/polybar-config ~/.config/polybar/config'
+'''ln /path/to/polybar-config ~/.config/polybar/config'''